erhathaway/router-primitives/README.md

 - [Architecture](#architecture)
 - [Extensions](#extensions)

 Almost all apps can be expressed in terms of 4 predefined router types: `Stack`, `Scene`, `Feature`, and `Data`.
 The following will section surveying the types of primitives will help you understand how each router primitive can play a role in your app.
-Routers can be mixed and composed to give way to complex and easily maintainble dynamically routed apps.
+Routers can be mixed and composed to give way to complex and easily maintainable dynamically routed apps.

 ## Scene
 ```